AllanWinters/basic-bot-discord/README.md

 > • 2.
 If you don't have an account, you can register

+> • 3.
+If you have registered/logged in, press the **three line icon** in the top right corner

 ## Install the Dependencies
 Go to **package.json**, press the `Add Package` button.
 After that, add all the packages below: